runbookai/runbook-mcp-server/README.md

 - All the actions taken are stored in an audit log.
 - We would like to support the dry-run mode if possible. https://github.com/modelcontextprotocol/specification/issues/97 might be related.
-- We would like to recursively call MCP if possible.
-This depends on https://github.com/modelcontextprotocol/specification/discussions/94.
+- We would like to recursively call MCP if possible. https://github.com/modelcontextprotocol/specification/discussions/94 is somewhat relevant.

+Here is a design rough sketch.

+Commands:
+- run runbook X
+- show an execution plan for runbook X (dry-run)

+To run the runbook, the MCP server itself an MCP client.
+It reads the content of the runbook and execute as a prompt.

 See also https://modelcontextprotocol.io/development/roadmap#agent-support